NXPPlugNTrust/nano-package/examples/se05x_crypto/mcxn947/README.md

 #	 	Integrating EdgeLock® SE05X to FRDM-MCX-N development boards

-This demo project provides a detailed information on how to integrate the EdgeLock® SE05X Secure Element family and EdgeLock® A5000 into the FRDM development boards of MCX family.
+This demo project provides a detailed information on how to integrate the EdgeLock® SE05X Secure Element family and EdgeLock® A5000 into the FRDM development boards of MCX-N family.
 Additionally, the project contains several demo applications to showcase how to enable security on the MCX family.

 A ***Secure Element (SE)*** and ***Secure Authenticator (SA)*** are discrete companion chips which can be connected to any MPU or MCU.